trynfulf/FoodCS-public-comments/README.md

 Please take this seriously.

-The program.cs file can be found at FoodCS-public-comments/FoodCS Original/FoodCS
+The program.cs file can be found at `FoodCS Original/FoodCS/Program.cs`